gemc/releases/3.0/README.md

  -DG4OPTIMISE -DG4_STORE_TRAJECTORY -DG4VIS_USE_OPENGL -DG4UI_USE_TCSH -DG4INTY_USE_QT  -DG4UI_USE_QT -DG4VIS_USE_OPENGLQT -DG4USE_STD11 -DG4MULTITHREADED
    G4OPTIMISE=1 G4_STORE_TRAJECTORY=1 G4VIS_USE_OPENGL=1 G4UI_USE_TCSH=1 G4INTY_USE_QT=1  G4UI_USE_QT=1 G4VIS_USE_OPENGLQT=1 G4USE_STD11=1 G4MULTITHREADED=1

-Remember add the preprocessor in g4display, g4volume also
+Remember add the preprocessor in the libraries using geant4: g4display, g4volume

  Add ALL external libraries to COPY in build phases, but not the products like g4display.
  We also need to add 2 additional qt frameworks: printing and qtopengl, due to.